-The HPV vaccine is now offered to all 12-13 year olds to protect against HPV types 6, 11, 16 and 18.
+The HPV vaccine is now offered to all 12-13 year olds to protect against several HPV types, including 16 and 18.
 Types 16 and 18 are the two most common types linked to HPV-related cancers as the evidence is clear that the HPV vaccine helps protect both boys and girls from HPV-related cancers.